What is Castleman disease?

-What is the prognosis (outlook) for people with Castleman disease?
+What is the life expectancy of someone with Castleman disease?

 The outlook is very good for most people with UCD.
-Removing the affected lymph node removed.
-Surgery is typically considered curative.
-When treated, this condition does not usually affect life expectancy.
+Removing the affected lymph node is often enough to cure it.
+With treatment, UCD doesn’t usually affect life expectancy.

 When should I call the doctor?

-Contact your doctor if you find a lump in your neck, armpit or groin, or experience other symptoms of Castleman disease that do not go away after a few weeks.
+Contact your healthcare provider if you find a lump in your neck, armpit or groin or experience other symptoms of Castleman disease that don’t go away after a few weeks.
 Symptoms of Castleman disease often overlap with symptoms of other, more common illnesses.
 Your doctor will only diagnose it after a lymph node biopsy shows features of Castleman disease and evaluates and excludes other illnesses that might be causing your symptoms.

 What questions should I ask my doctor?

-- Which type of Castleman disease have I been diagnosed with?
+- Which type of Castleman disease do I have?

-- What kinds of tests should I have?
+- What kinds of tests should I get?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy